 Transportation planning in the Greater Maple Valley/Cedar River subarea is shaped by state law, including the Growth Management Act, which requires that rural areas receive transportation services that maintain their rural character and do not encourage urban levels of development.
 Transit service in the area is also guided by Metro’s policies, such as the Service Guidelines and Metro Connects.

 The transportation system in this subarea faces several significant challenges.
-These include limited funding, the impacts of climate change, and population densities that are too low to support frequent, dedicated transit routes.
-Like other rural areas in unincorporated King County, the transportation needs of the subarea far exceed the available resources for improving mobility and safety.
+These include limited funding, the impacts of climate change, population densities that are too low to support frequent, dedicated transit routes, and increasingly high volumes of through traffic between isolated outlying cities and urban core cities.
+Like the rest of unincorporated King County, the transportation needs of the subarea far exceed the available resources.

 Climate change presents additional challenges.
 Flooding, landslides, and major storms are happening more often and are more damaging, leading to road closures, costly repairs, and blocked access to both everyday destinations and emergency services.

-As King County continues to grow, roads in the Greater Maple Valley/Cedar River area are experiencing more traffic and congestion.
-Like many parts of the county, much of the area's road infrastructure is aging and was not designed to handle current traffic volumes.
-While some residents depend on public transit, the area’s lower population density and limited ridership do not meet Metro’s current criteria for expanded service.
+As King County continues to grow, roads in the Greater Maple Valley/Cedar River area are experiencing more traffic and congestion due to growth in adjacent cities.
+The rural area itself is experiencing little growth other than infill of vacant parcels due to the rural factors represented in the zoning code.
+Like other parts of the county, much of the area's road infrastructure is aging and was not designed to handle current traffic volumes.
+Higher traffic volumes increase the difficulty of local access to/from local side streets and driveways.
+Roads built originally for low-volume purposes in a farming environment lack shoulders and other roadside amenities suitable for pedestrians, bicyclists, and equestrian uses in parallel with higher volumes of urban-oriented through travel.
+While some residents depend on public transit, the area’s lower population density and limited ridership do not meet Metro’s current criteria for expanded service for subarea residents.

 The transportation policies in the King County Comprehensive Plan aim to meet the needs of the Rural Area and Natural Resource Lands without encouraging additional development or growth pressure.
-These policies also focus on maintaining and preserving roads and other infrastructure to support the safe and efficient movement of people and goods.
+These policies focus on maintaining and preserving roads and other infrastructure to support the safe and efficient movement of people and goodsand discourage expansion of rural area roads to serve through travel except on designated Rural Regional Arterials designated to serve through travel.
 This is essential for both the economic health of the Greater Maple Valley/Cedar River subarea and the region’s broader trade and transportation networks.
+The comprehensive plan lends support to road improvements that benefit "active transportation" - pedestrians, bicyclists, and equestrians - in keeping with rural area levels of service.
+However, it is impossible to achieve those and other goals given the enormous deficit of revenues for the County Road Fund.

+INSERT FIGURES AND TABLES SHOWING CURRENT AND 2050 FUTURE SUBAREA POPULATION, EMPLOYMENT, AND TRIPS GENERATED, PER VISION2050.
+INCLUDE SAME DATA FOR ADJACENT CITIES: BONNEY LAKE, BUCKLEY, ENUMCLAW, BLACK DIAMOND, MAPLE VALLEY, COVINGTON, AND KING COUNTY TOTAL.

+INSERT A MAP OF ACCIDENT LOCATIONS AND FREQUENCY ON THE SUBAREA ROADS.
+ADD A TEXT DISCUSSION OF TYPES OF ACCIDENTS AND COMPARISON TO COUNTYWIDE OR STATEWIDE AVERAGE ACCIDENT EXPERIENCE.

 King County Plans and Programs Relevant to Transportation

 In addition to the Comprehensive Plan, transportation and mobility services are carried out through several agency plans, including: